-Thankfully, we had *just* enough time to run over to Theodore Roosevelt Birthplace National Historic Site!
-There was a second floor (maybe more?) but we just did not have time to wait for the full tour of Theodore Roosevelt’s Birthplace.
+Thankfully, we had just enough time to run over to Theodore Roosevelt Birthplace National Historic Site!
+There was a second floor (maybe more?) to explore but we just did not have time to wait for the full tour of Theodore Roosevelt’s Birthplace.

 Instead, we walked through the public area on the first floor of the house and enjoyed the architecture of the place.
 There were lots of *highly* relevant quotes to our current political atmosphere but you are welcome to visit the National Park in New York and check them out yourself!

 After getting some pictures at Theodore Roosevelt Birthplace National Historic Site, we were running out of time to get to our train to head back home!

 Even though we were traveling quickly to our train destination, I had one last request for our weekend trip to New York, I wanted a classic New York breakfast food: an egg’n’cheese sandwich.